mercer/leather-handbags/README.md

 TODO
 -------
-- transform the leather-handbags into web
+- [x] transform the leather-handbags into web
-- build the deployable artifact
+- [x] build the deployable artifact
-- add build info into the artifact
-- sonar-mysql and sonar data outside of containers
-- expose the appliance's ports to localhost
+- [x] expose the appliance's ports to localhost
-- extend Dockerfiles to install plugins on jenkins and sonar
-- add jenkins jobs to git
+- docker artifactory
+- docker repository
 - scripts for windows
 - scripts for linux
-- docker repository
 - jenkins with java 1.8
 - clean up gradle configuration
+- ONBUILD trigger to pack a deployable artifact with a container (tomcat)
+- add javadoc task call

 Broadleaf
 ----------